- Home

 1. Listen to an audiobook or some music

-For ideas on what to listen to, check out our article; 10 of the best Spotify playlists for every mood.
+For ideas on what to listen to, check out our article: 10 of the best Spotify playlists for every mood.

 2. Practise mindfulness

 If you prefer guided meditations, you can download the Headspace app and try their walking meditation.
 Headspace isn’t free, but you can do a free two-week trial to see if it’s for you.
-Mindfulness platforms you might also want to check out for free include Smiling Mind and Insight Timer.
+Mindfulness platforms you might also like to check out for free include Smiling Mind and Insight Timer.

 Alternatively, you can listen to a free 12-minute walking meditation on the Mindful website – or, just head out by yourself and try to appreciate your environment in brand new ways.
 What can you see, hear, and smell?
 What new thoughts are coming to you?
 How are you feeling?